Huangshawan

 Huangshawan Subdistrict (黄沙湾街道 (黃沙灣街道, Huángshāwān Jiēdào)) is a subdistrict and the seat of Shigu District in Hengyang, Hunan, China.
 The subdistrict has an area of about 33.05 km2 with a population of 34,400 (as of 2015).
 The subdistrict of Huangshawan has 2 villages and 7 communities under its jurisdiction.

 History

 The subdistrict of Huangshawan was formed as a division of the former Suburb District (郊区) in July 1996. the Suburb District ceased to be a separated district, it was transferred to Shigu District in June 2001.
-The township of Songmu (松木乡) was merged to it on November 18, 2015, the subdistrict covers an area of 33.05 km2.
+The township of Songmu (松木乡) was merged to it on November 18, 2015.
+The subdistrict covers an area of 33.05 km2.
 Through the merger of village-level divisions in 2016, its division was reduced to 9 from 13.

 Subdivisions

 The newly established subdistrict of Huangshawan administered 10 villages of Tuanjie, Jinbu, Chaoyang, Songmu, Youyi, Songmei, Qingshi, Zhangmu, Lingguanmiao and Jianxin, and Songmu Agricultural Science Center (松木农科站), 2 communities of Yanqihu and Xiashendu in 2015.
-Through the merger of village-level divisions in 2016, its division was reduced to 9 from 13, the subdistrict has 7 communities and 2 villages under its jurisdiction.
+Through the merger of village-level divisions in 2016, its divisions were reduced to 9 from 13.
+The subdistrict has 7 communities and 2 villages under its jurisdiction.